Lorenzo Neal: College career

-Neal finished his career as the school’s second-leading rusher with 2,405 yards and played in the Japan Bowl All-Star Game.
+Neal finished his career as the school's second-leading rusher with 2,405 yards and played in the Japan Bowl All-Star Game.
 He defeated a sumo wrestler in an exhibition match in Japan during the Japan Bowl.
 He graduated with a degree in criminal justice.

 In 1991, he ran for 837 yards and 8 touchdowns.
 In 1992, he ran for 988 yards and 10 touchdowns.

 Professional career

 New Orleans Saints

-Neal was selected in the fourth round (89th overall) of the 1993 NFL Draft by the New Orleans Saints.
+Neal was selected in the fourth round (89th overall) of the 1993 NFL draft by the New Orleans Saints.

 Neal, as a halfback made his NFL debut on September 5, against the Houston Oilers and led the team in rushing with 13 carries for 89 yards, it was his first of two starts as a rookie.
 Just seven days later, he suffered a season-ending ankle injury during a road game against the Atlanta Falcons.
 Then on September 15, he was placed on Injured Reserve, ending his season.
 He was later told he would not be able to run as he had before, so his coaches proposed the idea that he be switched to fullback.

-Then in 1994, he set career high with 30 carries for 90 yards and one touchdown.
+Then in 1994, he set career highs with 30 carries for 90 yards and one touchdown.
 In 1995, he caught a career-long 69-yard touchdown pass during a road game against the New England Patriots on December 3.
 In 1996, he set career highs with 31 receptions for 194 receiving yards in his last season with the Saints.